prash-kr-meena/obsidian/Kubernetes.md

 `service-definition.yaml`
+Creating service descriptor
-here the selector we are using is defined int the above `pod-definition.yaml` file
+here is the selector we are using is defined int the above `pod-definition.yaml` file
 ```
 apiVersion: v1
 kind: Service